 Conditions in schools in rural Ghana can pose significant problems for computers.
 Heat, dust (and even sand) and an intermittent electricity supply can make it difficult to ensure that computers are kept in good working condition.
 It is not enough to equip schools with computers without adequate back up and so training at the time of installation and regular refreshers are essential.

 Here are just a few examples of the training workshops we have run and some of the outcomes.

 This workshop was attended by headteachers and ICT teachers from 6 schools in the Ashanti region, near to Kumasi.
 The morning session covered the basic maintenance issues frequently encountered in our monitoring visits and allowed the opportunity for teachers to ask questions.
-The afternoon was spent on networking – something none of the teachers had previous experience of, but which was of great interest and the most effective way of ensuring that all computers are updated as we continue to develop our resources.
+The afternoon was spent on networking – something none of the teachers had previous experience of, but which was of great interest.
+Networking computers in the schools is the most effective way of ensuring that all computers are updated regularly as we continue to develop our resources.

-Kedzi ICCES is situated on the coast in the Volta region and serves as a training centre for the other ICCES in that region.
+Kedzi Integrated Centre for Employable Skills (ICCES) is situated on the coast in the Volta region and serves as a training centre for the other ICCES in that region.
 It has a well set up computer laboratory and teaches ICT to all its students as part of the core curriculum.
 However, sand is a problem and the computers all need very regular maintenance.
-The timing of the workshop was also important as 8 ICCES in the Volta region received computers for the first time during this visit and we want to ensure that they are available for teaching and learning as much as possible.
+The timing of the workshop in 2016 was also important as 8 ICCES in the Volta region received computers from The Turing Trust for the first time during this visit.
+We wanted to ensure that the staff in the ICCES had the knowledge and skills in computer maintenance they needed to ensure that the computers were available for teaching and learning as much as possible.